-When we accept the basic truth of our oneness with a higher power (and relinquish our ego!), our lives become manageable.
+When we accept the basic truth of our oneness with a higher power, our lives become manageable.
 When we ignore it, our lives and our social systems become exceedingly difficult to manage amid chaos, conflict, and suffering.

 Managing Our Social Systems

 In the 1980s, some of my “best friends” were three-dozen of the brightest minds on the planet… even though I only got the chance to actually meet a few of them: Willis Harman, Robert Muller, Jan van der Linden, Hanna Newcombe, and the Mische couple.
 (The names of all of those brilliant men and women are included in the tables of contents of my two books from those days: Solutions for a Trouble World… and Healing the World and Me.
 The four main ideas below came from them.)